gradio-app/gradio/guides/using_flagging.md

 ## Introduction

-When you deploy or demo a machine learning model, you may find that it behaves differently than how you expected (e.g. the model makes an incorrect prediction) when a user tries it with their own data.
-Capturing these "hard" data points is important because it allows you to make you machine learning model more reliable and robust.
+When you demo a machine learning model, you might want to collect data from users who try the model, particularly samples in which the model is not behaving as expected.
+Capturing these "hard" data points is valuable because it allows you to improve your machine learning model and make it more reliable and robust.

-Gradio simplifies the collection of this data by including a FLAG button with every `Interface`.
-This allows your user or tester to easily send data back to you, whether the model is running locally or has been shared by setting `share=True`.
+Gradio simplifies the collection of this data by including a **Flag** button with every `Interface`.
+This allows a user or tester to easily send data back to the machine where the demo is running.
+In this Guide, we discuss more about how to use the flagging feature, both with `gradio.Interface` as well as with `gradio.Blocks`.

-## The **Flag** button
+## The **Flag** button in `gradio.Interface`

-Underneath the output interfaces, there is a button marked **Flag**.
-When a user testing your model sees input with interesting output, such as erroneous or unexpected model behaviour, they can flag the input for the interface creator to review.
+Flagging with Gradio's `Interface` is especially easy.
+By default, underneath the output components, there is a button marked **Flag**.
+When a user testing your model sees input with interesting output, they can click the flag button to send the input and output sample back to the machine where the demo is running, and saves it to a CSV log file (by default).
+If the demo involves images, audio, video, or other types of files, these are saved separately in a parallel directory and the paths to these files are saved in the CSV file.

 ![flag button](/assets/guides/flag_button.gif)

-There are four parameters `gr.Interface` that control how flagging works.
+There are four parameters `gradio.Interface` that control how flagging works.
 We will go over them in greater detail.

-* `allow_flagging`: this parameter can be set to either `"manual"`, `"auto"`, or `"never"`.
+* `allow_flagging`: this parameter can be set to either `"manual"` (default), `"auto"`, or `"never"`.
-    * `manual`: users will see a button to flag, and events are only flagged when it's clicked.
+    * `manual`: users will see a button to flag, and samples are only flagged when the button is clicked.
-    * `auto`: users will not see a button to flag, but every event will be flagged automatically.
+    * `auto`: users will not see a button to flag, but every sample will be flagged automatically.
-    * `never`: users will not see a button to flag, and no event will be flagged.
+    * `never`: users will not see a button to flag, and no sample will be flagged.
 * `flagging_options`: this parameter can be either `None` (default) or a list of strings.
     * If `None`, then the user simply clicks on the **Flag** button and no additional options are shown.
-    * If a list of strings are provided, this allows user to select from a list of options when flagging.
-Only applies if `allow_flagging` is `"manual"`.
+    * If a list of strings are provided, then the user sees several buttons, corresponding to each of the strings that are provided.
+For example, if the value of this parameter is `["Incorrect", "Ambiguous"]`, then buttons labeled **Flag as Incorrect** and **Flag as Ambiguous** appear.
+This only applies if `allow_flagging` is `"manual"`.
-    * The chosen option is then piped along with the input and output.
+    * The chosen option is then logged along with the input and output.
 * `flagging_dir`: this parameter takes a string.
     * It represents what to name the directory where flagged data is stored.
 * `flagging_callback`: this parameter takes an instance of a subclass of the `FlaggingCallback` class
     * Using this parameter allows you to write custom code that gets run when the flag button is clicked
     * By default, this is set to an instance of `gr.CSVLogger`
     * One example is setting it to an instance of `gr.HuggingFaceDatasetSaver` which can allow you to pipe any flagged data into a HuggingFace Dataset.
+(See more below.)

 ## What happens to flagged data?